Skip to main content

 3:40 PM - 4:10 PM (30 mins)

-• Tech & Data Layer: Central intake & eReferral, scheduling orchestration, FHIR APIs across multiple EHRs, AI-assisted triage and demand forecasting, consent & identity (OIDC/OAuth), patient status via portals/Health811.
+• Tech & Data Foundation: Central intake, eReferral, scheduling orchestration, FHIR-enabled interoperability across hospital EHRs, and AI-assisted triage and demand forecasting.

-• Hospital Readiness: Standardized referral pathways, SLOs/SLAs for access times, AI-informed capacity planning and surge triggers, clinic change management and command-centre operations, shared metrics (time-to-appointment, equity, outcomes).
+• Hospital Operational Readiness: Standardized referral pathways, SLOs/SLAs for access, AI-informed capacity planning, and command-centre enabled flow management.

 Alexis Villa